 I do.
 I get this question all the time.
 And I think it really comes down to being able to solve problems for your actual audience and a step before that is understanding who your nation audience is.
 And once you’ve done that, then you’ll see that they’ve got so many problems.

 Like you, like I everyone’s got problems, 99 problems, right?
 And once you understand that, then creating content isn’t difficult because you can have different viewpoints, helping people solve those problems in the videos, whether it’s, you know, a review, whether it’s a strategy video, whether it’s a tutorial, that’s probably how I come up with ideas.

 And then I validate it using keyword research.
-So whether it’s using the YouTube tools such as Tubebuddy or vidIQ and also the Google keyword planner.
-So I, you know, I think about the problems that my audience has and then after, after I’m able to do that, then I validate whether or not this is worth doing a video on with actual data.
+Whether it’s using the YouTube tools such as Tubebuddy or vidIQ and also the Google keyword planner.
+I think about the problems that my audience has and then after, after I’m able to do that, then I validate whether or not this is worth doing a video on with actual data.

-So yeah, in that way, it’s kind of like, like a sequel to the first video.
-So if my audience likes a video about, I don’t know, for example, like buying my first home, then I’m going to do another video about something else about home ownership, because I think people like that.
+Yeah, in that way, it’s kind of like, like a sequel to the first video.
+If my audience likes a video about, I don’t know, for example, like buying my first home, then I’m going to do another video about something else about home ownership, because I think people like that.

-So that’s my personal thing.
+That’s my personal thing.
 And yeah, so far it seems to be going pretty well.
-So we’ll see how we go and let me know in the comments as well, if you have any video ideas that you’d like me to do, because I would love to hear it from you.
+We’ll see how we go and let me know in the comments as well, if you have any video ideas that you’d like me to do, because I would love to hear it from you.

 I think it’s interesting that you say that because particularly when you’re new, you have a habit of seeing what other people in your space are doing and thinking, oh my goodness, they got so many views on that.
 If, you know, if I did one on that, it must do well as, you know, it must be successful as well.